metapolator/metapolator/elements of design.md

 ![](http://mmiworks.net/metapolator/menulablels.png)

 These labels can be reused to attach a menu (see **a** above) that contains the actions that can be performed on this context; **b** shows the mouseover state.
 Clicking anywhere in the space enclosing the label and triangle opens the menu.
-These menus better be native or equivalent, with **all** modes of popping up or down depending on space, keeping open and closing, invoking a menu item or bailing, and menu deciders.
+These menus better be native or equivalent, with support for **all** modes of popping up/down depending on space, keeping open and closing, invoking a menu item or bailing, and menu dividers.
 These menus will be referred to as **local menus**.

 In this way we can provide a project menu (replacing the normal File one in desktop apps), parameters menu, masters menu, instances menu, design spaces menu, fonts & families menu, metadata menu, among other things.